NOC-OI/python-advanced-esces/_episodes/04-working-with-xarray.md

 - "Apply Xarray operations to load, manipulate and visualise data"
 keypoints:
 - "Xarray can load NetCDF files"
-- "We can address dimensions by their name"
+- "We can address dimensions by their name using the `.dimensionname`, `['dimensionname]` or `sel(dimensionname)` syntax."
 - "With lazy loading data is only loaded into memory when it is requested"
-- "We can apply mathematical operations to the whole (or part) of the array, this is more efficient than using a for loop"
+- "We can apply mathematical operations to the whole (or part) of the array, this is more efficient than using a for loop."
-- "We can also apply custom functions to operate on the whole or part of the array"
+- "We can also apply custom functions to operate on the whole or part of the array."
+- "We can plot data from Xarray invoking matplotlib."
+- "Hvplot can plot interactive graphs."
-- "Xarray has many useful built in operations it can perform such as interpolating and downsampling"
+- "Xarray has many useful built in operations it can perform such as resampling, coarsening and grouping."
-- "Broadcasting"
-- "time series"
-- "visualising"
 ---

 # Introducing Xarray